MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/opening-a-developer-account.md

 ---
 # Opening a developer account

-This overview of how to register for a developer account for the Windows Store and other Microsoft programs will help you understand the process of setting up your account.
+This overview of how to register for a developer account for the Microsoft Store and other Microsoft programs will help you understand the process of setting up your account.

 > [!NOTE]
 > When you sign up for a developer account, we'll use the email address you provide in your contact info to send email communications related to your account.
 At times, these may include informational emails about our programs.
 If you choose not to receive these informational emails by [opting out](http://go.microsoft.com/fwlink/p/?LinkId=533280), be aware that we will still send you transactional emails (for example, to let you know that your app has passed certification or that a payment is on the way).
 These emails are a necessary part of your account, and unless you close your account, you will continue to receive these transactional emails.